jack-script/jackscript-py/README.md

 ### Documentation:
-This README does not cover the entire libraries documentation Read documentation from the [official docs](https:://jackscript.macbase.co.za)
+This README does not cover the entire libraries documentation Read documentation from the <https://jackscript.macbase.co.za>
+The github of the documentation website is <https://github.com/danielromeo/jackscriptDocs>

 ##### Installation
 install jackscript-py